Michael A. Paarlberg

 I have a Ph.D. in political science from Georgetown University and was a postdoctoral fellow at the Center for the Study of Ethnicity, Race, and Immigration at the University of Pennsylvania.

-I am currently writing a book on transnational elections and diaspora politics in Mexico, El Salvador, and the Dominican Republic.
+My current book project is on transnational elections and diaspora politics in Mexico, El Salvador, and the Dominican Republic.

 As a journalist, I write about labor, immigration, social science, and classical music.

-I have also served as an expert witness in cases involving Central American migration and security issues.
+I also serve as an expert witness in immigration and asylum cases involving Central American security issues.

 Please follow the links in the menu for more about my academic and policy publications, journalism, and teaching.
 You can find my CV here.